linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation.md

 > [!NOTE]
 > Lack of marketability, more often than not, is the largest dollar discount factor in the valuation of a business interest, particularly a minority interest."
 (S. Pratt, Business Valuations and Discounts, 2001)

-- CONTROL PREMIUM AND [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|LIQUIDITY]] PREMIUM ARE NOT INDEPENDENT
+- CONTROL PREMIUM AND [LIQUIDITY](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Class%20Note%2010%20Liquidity%20and%20Class%20Note%2010%20Liquidity%20and%20Liquidity%20Managementliquidity%20management.md) PREMIUM ARE NOT INDEPENDENT
 	- There are reasons why control stakes are illiquid
 - DISCOUNT FOR LACK OF MARKETABILITY COULD BE DIFFERENT FOR CONTROLLING AND NONCONTROLLING INTEREST
 	- WHY?